 Having missing teeth isn’t a lifestyle decision.
 Nobody wants to have gaps in their smile, feel self-conscious, or struggle to chew their food.
 But nevertheless, there are millions of Americans struggling with the dire effects of missing teeth.

 At North Oaks Dental, we have helped countless patients overcome their failing or missing teeth using dentures and dental implants!
 Our staff is trained to handle the most severe dental cases, and plus, you’ll be treated like royalty.
-You can find out more by calling 248-220-7021 or using the to request a visit.
+You can find out more by calling 248-712-1522 or using the online form to request a visit.